ncatlab/nlab-content/pages/0/2/1/6/26120/content.md

 $$
 \end{proposition}
 \begin{proof}
-  From (eq:DuplicationOperation) we find the the extension operation is given as follows:
+  From (eq:DuplicationOperation) we find that the extension operation is given as follows:
 $$
   \array{
     \mathscr{H}